What is the test for habitual residence?

 Is a half interest that arises the moment the dwelling acquires the nature of a family residence a joint tenancy with its right of survivorship in the surviving spouse on death?
 (Newfoundland and Labrador, Canada)

-What is the test for withdrawing a client's confidential information?
+What is the test for determining whether a debt was matrimonial or family debt?
 (Newfoundland and Labrador, Canada)

-What is the city's obligation to remove parked cars from a gutter?
+What is the impact of a child relocation on a parent's relationship?
 (Newfoundland and Labrador, Canada)

-What is the test for a shared custody order?
+What are the duties of an executor?
 (Newfoundland and Labrador, Canada)

 X